The fateful hives

 The result?
 Seasonal wedding flowers that capture the essence of North Carolina’s natural beauty.

-Farming for Flower Fairies
+Farming for flower fairies

 Honey bees are still an integral part of our farm, working in harmony with our flower fields.
 These flower fairies pollinate everything from cheerful zinnias to fragrant sweet peas ensuring boutiful seeds for next year.